lrstanley/marill/README.md

-   --exit-on-fail           Send exit code 1 if any domains fail tests --log FILE               Log information to FILE --debug-log FILE         Log debugging information to FILE --no-updates             Don't check to see if there are updates --urls                   Print the list of urls as if they were going to be scanned --tests                  Print the list of tests that are loaded and would be used
+   --exit-on-fail           Send exit code 1 if any domains fail tests --log FILE               Log information to FILE --debug-log FILE         Log debugging information to FILE --result-file FILE       Dump result template into FILE (will overwrite!)
+   --no-updates             Don't check to see if there are updates --urls                   Print the list of urls as if they were going to be scanned --tests                  Print the list of tests that are loaded and would be used